Stardust Racers: Characteristics

-Each side of Stardust Racers stands 133 ft tall, covers around 5000 ft of track, and reaches a top speed of 62 mi/h.
-The aforementioned peak height reaches during the attraction's signature Celestial Spin element, where the tracks invert around each other while rising and falling.
-The top speed meanwhile is reached using a pair of linear motor launches on each side.
+Each side of Stardust Racers stands 133 ft tall, covers around 5000 ft of track, and reaches a top speed of 62 mph.
+The maximum height is reached during the attraction's signature Celestial Spin element, where the tracks invert around each other while rising and falling.
+The ride's maximum speed is attained during the second electromagnetic LSM launch.
+The supports are painted copper, and each side has its own track color, yellow and green.

-Stardust Racers runs with up to four trains on each track, given that the maintenance bays can hold eight sets.
-Each train is made up of five cars where riders sit in two rows of two, for a total of twenty passengers.
-While the ride structure does not display any lighting at night, the trains feature onboard audio and lights, making the illuminated ride vehicles appear as comets in the night sky.
-A flux capacitor from the Back to the Future film series can also be seen attached to the back of the trains, with backstory materials implying that Dr. Emmett Brown was responsible for making the comets stable enough to race.
+Stardust Racers runs with up to four trains on each track.
+Each train features onboard audio and is made up of five cars, where riders sit in two rows of two, for a total of twenty passengers.
+The trains are lit at night instead of the track and supports, designed to make the illuminated ride vehicles appear as comets in the night sky.
+A flux capacitor from the Back to the Future film series is attached to the back of the trains, implying that Dr. Emmett Brown was responsible for making the comets stable enough to race.